dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 Updates to indicate you're running your experimental version.
 You can uninstall your version and go back to the originally installed version by choosing your version and clicking Uninstall.

+If you only install the VSIX, then the IDE will behave correctly (ie. new compiler and IDE behavior), but the Build operation or building from the command-line won't.
+To fix that, add a nuget package reference in your csproj to the `Microsoft.Net.Compilers.Toolset` package you built.

 ### Deploying with command-line